• Disease Overview

 Treatment

 Airway clearance therapy is used to keep the lung tissue healthy for as long as possible.
 This therapy may include routine washing and suctioning of the sinus cavities and ear canals.
 Antibiotics, bronchodilators, steroids and mucus thinners (mucolytics) are also used to treat PCD.
-Routine hearing evaluation is important for young children and speech therapy and hearing aids may appropriate for children with hearing loss and speech problems.
+Routine hearing evaluation is important for young children and speech therapy and hearing aids may be appropriate for children with hearing loss and speech problems.
 Lung transplantation is an option for severe, advanced lung disease.
 Surgery may be indicated if heart defects are present.

 • < Previous section